OrMullerHahitti/Belief-Propagation-Simulator/docs/handbook/03_running_simulations.md

 # Running Simulations & Tools

+This chapter assumes you already know how to assemble graphs and engines (see the :doc:`../user_guide`).
+Here we focus on operationalising the flow:
+``FGBuilder → engine → Simulator → analyzer``.

 ## 1. Quick Smoke Test (`main.py`)
 The repository root includes `main.py`, which generates random factor graphs and runs multiple engine variants.